SCOTTS LTD (SCOTTS & CO) MODERN SLAVERY POLICY STATEMENT

 • Working hours are not excessive.

 • No harsh or inhumane treatment.

 Compliance with this code forms part of their contract to supply our company.
 Any suppliers found to be in breach of the Modern Slavery Act will be asked to take immediate action to improve conditions.
 Business relationships may be terminated swiftly if the required improvement is not forthcoming.

-- Regular reviews - a wider project team will constantly review and adjust current processes in our supply chain.
+• Regular reviews - a wider project team will constantly review and adjust current processes in our supply chain.

-Approved by the Scotts & Co board on 10 June 2021.
+Approved by the Scotts & Co.
+Board of Directors on 9th August 2022

-Chairman – Scotts & Co
+Chairman – Scotts & Co.